-HOMEWORK (HW)

-Two to four homework assignments will be due per chapter to help you understand the material.
-The homework will be posted on Canvas under the quizzes tab.
+HOMEWORK (HW): Several homework assignments will be due per chapter to help you be successful.
+The homework will be posted on Canvas under the quizzes tab (and under the Module for that chapter).
 You will have multiple attempts to successfully answer the questions.
-You should also work all sample problems, follow up problems, and multiple end-of-chapter problems for each chapter.
-You will have multiple attempts to successfully answer the homework assignments.
-Up to three assignments will be dropped at the end of the semester from the PLA/HW category.
-Additional HW assignments for each chapter can be found under Quizzes, then scroll down to Practice Quizzes.
+Up to six assignments will be dropped at the end of the semester from the PLA/ ALQ/ HW category.
+Additional HW assignments for each chapter can be found under Quizzes (and under the Module for that chapter), then scroll down to Practice Quizzes.
 These are not worth any points.
+You should also work numerous EOCs.
+The solution manual for all EOCs are available in the Marston Science library.